 The most common time to invest in gold is after years working hard and accumulating capital, that you wish to preserve either for retirement or to pass on to your love ones.

 Using a physical asset, which you own and is stored in a safe place, as a way to preserve wealth earned over the course of a career offers a uniquely comfortable way of safeguarding your assets for the future.

-When it comes to preserving wealth, gold also offers a tax efficient way of growing your capital.
+When it comes to preserving wealth, gold also offers a tax efficient way of growing your capital, depending on individual circumstances.
 Gains made with other forms of investment are subject to Capital Gains Tax.
-UK legal tender gold coins, such as gold sovereigns and gold Britannias, are exempt from the Capital Gains Tax, while many other forms of gold investment are exempt from VAT.
-By shifting your gains into tax free gold before self assessment tax returns are due, you may be able to avoid unnecessary taxation.
+UK legal tender gold coins minted by the Royal Mint, such as gold sovereigns and gold Britannias, are exempt from the Capital Gains Tax, while investment-grade gold is exempt from VAT.
+These tax treatments may change in the future.